Freshman Admissions FAQ

-Gies College of Business coursework is split into 3 types of required classes: General Education, Business Core, and Major Courses.
+Gies coursework is split into 3 types of required classes: General Education, Business Core, and Major Courses.
 General Education coursework makes up your basic university courses (biology, physics, literature, history, etc.).
 Business Core courses are primary business classes that give you a broad understanding of basic business topics (accounting, finance, marketing, organizational behavior, computer science, public speaking, etc.) You can begin taking Major Courses once you’ve chosen a major.
-These are upper-level (300–400-level) courses specific to your major.
-And because we’re a large university, you can take a variety of courses from different departments.
+These are upper-level courses specific to your major.
+Because we’re a large university, you can take a variety of courses from different departments.

 When do I have to select a major?

 When you’re in the Gies College of Business as a freshman, you will have 2 years of exploration before you have to declare a major.
-While you may declare a major at anytime, we encourage students to explore their Business Core courses to ensure you select the major that is most appropriate for you.
+While you may declare a major at any time, we encourage you to explore the Business Core courses to ensure you select the major that you will enjoy most.

 When will I begin business coursework?

 Right away!
 During your first semester you will enroll in Business 101, a class designed to introduce you to business concepts and professional responsibility.
-After Business 101, you’ll start your Major Courses around sophomore or junior year.
+You will start taking the Business Core courses your freshman year, too.
+You’ll start your Major Courses around sophomore or junior year.

 Will professors teach my courses?
 What about class size?

-All Gies College of Business courses are taught by Gies College of Business professors.
+All Gies Business courses are taught by Gies professors.
 For General Education courses and some Business Core courses, you may be in a course taught by another college (e.g., economics taught by Liberal Arts and Sciences), but almost all of them will be taught by a professor.
-Most large lecture courses, like Micro and Macroeconomics, will have smaller discussion sections of 30–40 students to make sure you’re grasping the concepts.
-Generally, all upper-level Gies College of Business courses are less than 40 students.
-Visit the college’s classrooms sometime—you’ll see that they’re built for small classes taught by a professor.
+Most large lecture courses, like Micro- and Macroeconomics, will have smaller discussion sections of 30–40 students to make sure you’re grasping the concepts.
+Generally, all upper-level Gies courses are less than 40 students.
+Visit the college’s classrooms sometime; you’ll see that they’re built for small classes taught by a professor.